 After many an hour on google, I finally discovered there were only a few tiger reserves that would be open at the right time and in the right part of India for our safari.
 Nagarhole and Bandipur National Parks were two of those.
 After asking lots of questions and reading many reviews I decided to opt for a tiger safari in Nagarhole National Park which seemed to have the edge on tiger spotting at the end of monsoon season.

-The next thing to decide on was how to get to Nagarhole National Park and then onto our next destination of Kerala afterwards.
-There were several options of train, bus, and car or a combination; given our short timescales, we decided to get a driver.
-Not the cheapest option for sure, but it saved us wasting too much of our precious travel time getting from A to B. I booked everything, transport, accommodation at Kabini River Lodge and safari through Skyway International Travels.
+The next thing to decide on was how to get to Nagarhole National Park and then to our next destination, Kerala.
+There were several options including train, bus and car or a combination.
+Given our short timescale, we decided to get a driver; it wasn’t the cheapest option for sure, but it saved us wasting too much precious travel time getting from A to B. I booked everything: transport, accommodation at Kabini River Lodge and safari through Skyway International Travels.
 They were extremely patient given the numerous questions I sent via email and did a great job of organising everything for us.

 Kabini River Lodge

 Safari day arrived and we woke up early MB International Hotel in Mysore ready for our driver to collect us.
 I was as to be expected, ridiculously excited.
 Two or so hours later we arrived at Kabini River Lodge, located on the southern edge of Nagarahole National Park on the banks of its namesake the Kabini River.
 An eco-safari resort, it’s a colonial estate sprawling over 54 acres and was once the hunting lodge of the Maharaja of Mysore.
 Colonel John Felix Wakefield founded the eco-resort in the late 70’s with his passion for conservation and wildlife and nearly six years after his death, the legend of ‘Papa John’ lives on.